MENU

 RETAIL STORE LIGHTING - LIGHTING SOLUTIONS FOR STORES

 Store lighting plays an essential role in showcasing products, whether in fashion boutiques, interior design shops or any other business.
-Light has the power to embellish the items on display, attracting customers’ attention.
-It’s crucial to opt for shop lighting with a high CRI, reaching at least 80 Ra, to ensure optimum reproduction of the colour spectrum through artificial light.
+Light has the power to embellish the items on display and attract customers' attention.
+It is essential to opt for shop lighting with a high CRI, reaching at least 80 Ra, to ensure optimum reproduction of the colour spectrum through artificial light.

 Our expertise for successful lighting

-A lighting study is essential when designing the lighting for a shop.
-This involves in-depth analysis of the technical data specific to the business, aimed at arousing customer interest while highlighting the products.
-Lighting experts are able to incorporate the latest technological advances, such as high-performance, low-maintenance LED lighting, as well as HCL sensors that automatically adjust brightness and colour temperature as the day progresses.
-These innovations encourage respect for the individual’s natural biological rhythm, creating an optimal lighting environment for the shop.
+A lighting study is essential for designing a shop's lighting.
+It involves an in-depth analysis of the technical data specific to the business, aimed at arousing customer interest while highlighting the products.
+Lighting designers are able to incorporate the latest technological advances, such as high-performance, low-maintenance LED lighting and HCL sensors that automatically adjust brightness and colour temperature as the day progresses.
+These innovations encourage respect for people's natural biological rhythms, creating an optimal lighting environment for the shop.

 Basic lighting

-Basic shop lighting, which ensures uniform brightness throughout the shop area, includes:
+Basic workshop lighting, which ensures uniform brightness throughout the workshop area, includes the following:

-Accent lighting plays a crucial role by specifically highlighting selected areas or products in a retail space, such as the deli and cheese counter or a featured display in a bookshop.
-This aspect of shop lighting helps to guide the visitor’s perception through:
+Accent lighting plays a crucial role in highlighting selected areas or products in a retail space, such as the deli and cheese counter or a display in a bookshop.
+This aspect of shop lighting helps to guide the visitor's perception:

-The shop window, as the first point of contact with the customer, exerts a signage impact thanks to a dynamic interplay between light and shadow.
+The shop window, the first point of contact with the customer, has an impact on signage thanks to a dynamic interplay between light and shadow.
 In-store lighting offers the opportunity to play with the colour of the light, with cool tones (above 4,000 Kelvin) evoking a fresh, dynamic atmosphere, while warm tones (up to 3,000 Kelvin) create a comfortable ambience and highlight the products.
-In settings such as pastry shops, this lighting is particularly effective for presenting cakes in an appetising way.
+In pastry shops, for example, this lighting is particularly effective for presenting cakes in an appetising way.

 Track systems are a highly flexible solution, allowing luminaires to be positioned as desired along the track.
 A distinction is generally made between low-voltage and high-voltage systems.
-In the high-voltage category, we find single-phase conductor rails and multi-phase conductor rails, such as three-phase conductor rails.
+In the high-voltage category, there are single-phase conductor rails and multi-phase conductor rails, such as three-phase conductor rails.

 Three-phase systems offer the advantage of being able to control several spotlights individually, allowing a variety of lighting scenarios to be created.
 Some track systems, such as those offered by Arcchio, can offer compatibility between different manufacturers.